List of former constituencies of the Lok Sabha: West Bengal (8)

+Constituencies abolished after 2009

 Anglo-Indian reserved seats in the Lok Sabha

 Between 1952 and 2020, two seats were reserved in the Lok Sabha, the lower house of the Parliament of India, for members of the Anglo-Indian community.
 These two members were nominated by the President of India on the advice of the Government of India.
 In January 2020, the Anglo-Indian reserved seats in the Parliament and State Legislatures of India were abolished.